 How you write is another question.

-If your ambition is rest upon the shadow writer laurels of your AI assistant where you serve primarily as an editor and you intend to write for a human audience, I would ask these questions.
+If your ambition is rest upon the shadow writer laurels of your AI assistant where you serve primarily as an editor and you intend to write for a human audience, it is worth considering these questions:

 - What is to prevent the reader from receiving the same set of ideas and writing through the filter of their own AI assistant?
 If your unique value is in your system prompts then your value proposition lies in the AI Agent Marketplace, rather than on the level of outputs.